Qualifying Heat

-Qualifying Heat is the 14th album by Thelma Houston.
-While the album failed to crossover into the Pop market, the album became a success in both the Urban and Club/Dance music markets charting on Billboard for 6 months.
-Includes the hits "You Used To Hold Me So Tight", "(I Guess) It Must Be Love" and "I'd Rather Spend The Bad Times With You Than The Good Times With Someone New".
-On August 20, 2007, this album was reissued as an import title including a bonus track titled, "Standing In The Light" (from her 1983 album).
+Qualifying Heat is the 14th studio album by American singer Thelma Houston, released in 1984.
+While the album failed to cross over into the pop market, it became a success in both the urban and dance music markets, charting on the Billboard charts for six months.
+It includes the singles "(I Guess) It Must Be Love", "You Used to Hold Me So Tight", and "I'd Rather Spend the Bad Times with You Than the Good Times with Someone New".
+On August 20, 2007, the album was reissued as an import title including a bonus track, "Standing in the Light", from her 1983 album.